BobDoleOwndU/FvTwool/README.md

 * Both strings and hashes can be used for string based entries
 * External file entries must include their path and extension!
 * If you're using a hash in the external file section, make sure the hash was created **with** the extension.
+* The type in the variable data entries takes a hex number.
+I.e. if you want it to be 16, you should enter 10.

 ## Credits
 Programming and reverse-engineering: BobDoleOwndU